 The word ‘total’ here is meant to dispel all of your reservations.
 That, coupled with ignoring the sins of the past, and it’s basically the ideal place to choose.
 “We have a return policy, so even if you decide against no harm no foul right?
 Huh?
 ‘Is it a smooth process?’
 Oh, you’re missing the point.
 Yeah, no we have one, and we’re doing things differently so… connect the dots I’m giving you.”
 That’s what’s being said here.
 Your satisfaction is guaranteed in it’s totality; one hundred percent.
 You have nothing to worry about.
 So don’t question it.
 Never mind that there are restrictions on where you can return your devices based on where you purchased them, or if you already spent a lot of money to pay off your old phones that you used for a trade in and you were hoping to get that money back when Sprint paid out it’s contract buyout (you also don’t have devices to go back to the other carrier with now for a few weeks by the way).
 Forget about that down payment you paid.
 You’ll see it in a week or more (though basically any company is guilty of this one).
 Good luck winning the battle against retention, or it’s gatekeeper; the automated system!
 No, no. All you need to know is that by the end you will be 100% totally satisfied.
 Didn’t you know?
 They added all the obstacles so you can feel accomplished when it’s finally over.

 There is also the omission of price. you may be thinking “Free phone? $35 a month?
 What’s the catch?”
 (Or not, I’ve witnessed many many many- so many people fall for this.
 It’s even there on the screen in fine print).
 Well, I’m gonna need you to trust me on this but. *looks left, looks right* *whispering* There is one.
 BOOM Did I blow your mind?
-I sure hope not. this price is how it breaks down if you chose to take whatever subpar phone they were offering at the time, and had five total lines, and were set on autopay.
+I sure hope not.
+This price is how it breaks down if you chose to take whatever subpar phone they were offering at the time, and had five total lines, and were set on autopay.
 You want insurance? $$ You don’t like autopay? $ Have bad credit and have to pay a subsidized phone charge $$$.
 More than five lines?
 Less?
 Dollar signs.
 Dollar signs everywhere.
 And don’t forget the golden rule salesman must follow: Sell, sell, sell.
 Want a smart watch?
 Tablet?
 TRACKERS- ACTUAL TRACKING DEVICES.
-They’ve got plenty of things they’re happy to add to your bill.
+They’ve got plenty of things they are happy- and trained to add to your bill.

 They’re glad you don’t know any of this stuff.
 All companies are, none of this is unique to Sprint.
 In fact if I disappear mysteriously it’s probably because I spilled these beans.
 But as strange and precarious as this fight may seem, I do fight it.
 Customers may have to deal with all this manipulation, but frontline retail employees deal with the fallout.
 You see there’s one more thing this commercial wants you to believe that I left out.
-Of course would be pretty detrimental to say anything contrary to it whether it’s true or not…
+Of course it would be pretty detrimental for companies to say anything contrary to it whether it’s true or not…

 Oh, you wanna know?
 Well, just take a look at Paul.
 You see how he’s smiling?
 That’s their way of saying: “Our representatives are proud to be here.”